-Argyll and Bute is a place where you can enjoy the many benefits of wild Scotland – hill walking, wildlife watching, whisky tasting, or just spending some time to slow down amongst the scenery that encourages you to stop and look.
+Argyll is a place where you can enjoy the many benefits of wild Scotland – hill walking, wildlife watching, whisky tasting, or just spending some time to slow down amongst scenery that encourages you to stop and look.

 Close to the cottage

-Minard is located in mid-Argyll in the heart of Argyll and Bute, close to Inveraray the home of the Duke of Argyll and the impressive Inveraray Castle.
+Minard is located in mid-Argyll in the heart of Argyll and Bute, close to Inveraray Castle, the impressive home of the Duke of Argyll.
 Auchgoyle Bay Cottage is well placed for you to explore the area with Inveraray and Lochgilphead close by.

 There are several walks in Minard village and Forestry Commission walks a short drive away.
 There are also forestry tracks accessible for off-road cycling.